 Many of us in the United States are living in a delusional world.
 We are caught up in one of the most tumultuous political election campaigns of our country.

 We are so busy fighting one another, liberal versus republican, rich against poor, black versus white, gay against straight, working mom versus stay at home mom, you name it, that we can’t see the forest through the trees.

-While we in America have been busy worrying about the election campaign and the latest Kardashian trend or sex change operation, the economic state of countries around the world have been in a gradual decline, some have even reached the point of total collapse.
+While we in America have been busy worrying about the election campaign and the latest Kardashian trend, the economic state of countries around the world have been in a gradual decline, some have even reached the point of total collapse.